oracle-livelabs/oci/oci-migration-essentials/oci-cli-setup/oci-cli-setup.md

 After downloading the key to your home directory/ folder or a path you can remember and where it won't be deleted.
 Note the path of the private API key, you will need it later in Task 5 below.x

-> **Note:** Please do not use a key with a passphrase for this lab series, tools such as Rclone does not currently support API keys with a passphrase..
+> **Note:** Please do not use a key with a passphrase for this lab series, tools such as Rclone does not currently support API keys with a passphrase.

 2. You should now be able to see the Configuration file, copy paste this into a file we will need it later in Task 5 below.